-We reviewed Duke transmission outages that were coincident with the July 25 refusals and found no outages that impacted the flowgate
+We reviewed Duke transmission outages that were coincident with the October 29 refusal and found no outages that impacted the flowgate.

 Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the flowgate was in real time to the forecasted flows.
-We reviewed real-time flows on July 28th, because that was the day with the greatest generation contribution to Base AFC reductions coincident with refusals.
-We found that the flowgate was loaded more heavily in real-time than forecasted.
-Overall, this indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.
+We reviewed real-time flows on October 29, because that was the day with the lowest Base AFC reductions coincident with refusals.
+We found that the flowgate was loaded less heavily in real-time than forecasted by 15 percent, but it was overloaded on October 30 in real-time.
+Overall, this indicates that the day-ahead studies were reasonably accurate predictors of real-time conditions for this flowgate.